scaleoutsean/awesome-solidfire/encryption/kmip-thales-keysecure.md

 ## Test Key Provider and Server

-- Requests should return empty if no issues.
-Do not just copy and paste the IDs, yours might be different (use check output from previous commands or use `ListKeyProvidersKmip` and `ListKeyServersKmip` to figure it out):
+- Requests should return empty if no error.
+Do not just copy and paste these IDs, yours will likely be different (check output from previous commands or use `ListKeyProvidersKmip` and `ListKeyServersKmip` to figure it out):

 ```json
 {